Embracing Off-the-Grid Samples: Assumptions and Methodology

 This will be known as our \emph{deviation model}.
 In our results, distributions with smaller $\theta$ parameter will require less samples and provide reduced error bounds.
 We postpone further discussion of the deviation model until Section \ref{DeviationDiscussion}, where we will also provide examples of deviations that fit our criteria.
-We note that the case $m>N$ is discussed in Section \ref{1D}, which no longer requires this deviation model.\\
+We note that the deviation model is most relevant when $m<N$.
+The case $m\geq N$ is discussed in Section \ref{1D}, which no longer requires this deviation model or the sparse signal model.

-\emph{Sampling on the torus:} For the results in Section \ref{MainResult} and \ref{1D}, it is important to notice that the deviations can allow for nonuniform samples outside of $\Omega := [-\frac{1}{2},\frac{1}{2})$.
-This violates our assumption in Section \ref{SignalModel}, as (\ref{Fexpansion}) will no longer hold for $\tilde{\tau}$.
-To remedy this, we modify our sampling scheme to be on the torus.
-In other words, if $\textbf{f}\lvert_{\Omega}(x)$ is given as